The short answer

 If you are currently in an agency arrangement and you have never asked directly whose name the accounts are in, that question is worth answering tonight.
 Not because leaving the agency is always the right move.
 Because the answer tells you how much leverage you actually hold in the next pricing conversation.

-If you are considering a growth engagement and the provider cannot articulate Track A versus Track B with specificity, the ownership model is not intentional.
+If you are considering a growth engagement and the provider cannot tell you whose name the accounts will be in from day one, the ownership model is not intentional.
 In that case, it almost certainly defaults to the vendor, which means you are renting, not owning, whatever gets built.